BASIN-3D/django-basin3d/README.md

 ## Getting Started

 ### Prerequisities
-BASIN-D3 is a Django application which requires:
+django-basin3d is a Django application which requires:

-* Python (>= 3.6)
 * Django (>=2.0,<2.1)**

-** BASIN-3D may work on later versions of Django Application Framework, but it has not been tested.
+** django-basin3d may work on later versions of Django Application Framework, but it has not been tested.

 ### Get the code

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-    $ git clone git@bitbucket.org:<your bitbucket username>/basin-3d.git
+    $ git clone git@bitbucket.org:BASIN-3D/django-basin3d.git
-    $ cd basin-3d
+    $ cd django-basin3d

 ## Develop
 Setup virtualenv for development and testing purposes.
-All basin-3d tests are in `basin3d.tests`.
-They can be
+All django-basin3d tests are in `example-django`.

 ### Example Django Project
 There is an example project for testing in directory `example-django`.

 Create an Anaconda environment

-    conda create -y -n basin3d python=3.7
+    conda create -y -n django-basin3d python=3.7

 Activate the new environment and prepare it for development

-	source activate basin3d
+	source activate django-basin3d
-	conda develop -npf -n basin3d .
+	conda develop -npf -n django-basin3d .

-Install  BASIN-3D and its dependencies
+Install django-basin3d and its dependencies

-	pip install $(cat requirements.txt ) pytest-django pytest-cov python setup.py develop
+	pip install $(cat requirements.txt) pytest-django pytest-cov
+	python setup.py develop